jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 </html>
 ```

 If you open this in your browser and open the Developer Console, you should see the same output as you saw in your terminal, just represented in a different way.
+If you use Chrome, open the console by [pressing `Ctrl + Shift + J` on Windows or `Cmd + Opt + J` on MacOS](https://developers.google.com/web/tools/chrome-devtools/shortcuts#accessing_devtools).

 To get the component to render, start by refactoring a bit:

 - Change the filename of `src/index.js` to `src/HelloWorld.js`.